hellowac/mapnik-wiki-zh-cn/Postgis-async.md

          For each feature in this layer for given style For each matching rule draw the feature
 ```
-In this case, the renderer spends a lot of time waiting for PostGIS to perform the query that will feed with features.
+In this case, the renderer potentially spends a lot of time waiting for PostGIS to perform and return the query results that will provide the feature resultset.

-The `asynchronous_request` parameter in PostGIS plugin aims to parallelize rendering and queries on the database server : while a layer is rendering, SQL queries for further layers are sent ahead.
+The new `asynchronous_request` parameter in PostGIS plugin aims to parallelize rendering and queries on the database server : while a layer is rendering, SQL queries for further layers are sent ahead.

 ## When to use it

-Mandatory :
+A good idea:
 * You have already applied the [rendering optimizations with PostGIS](OptimizeRenderingWithPostGIS)
-* you have a lot of PostGIS layers, at least six
+* You have at least six PostGIS layers in your stylesheet

-Nice to have :
+Nice to have:
-* rendering time for layers are quite homogeneous
+* Rendering time for layers are quite homogeneous
-* you already use cache-features=true to reduce rendering time
+* You already use `cache-features=true` to reduce rendering time in the case of layers with multiple styles
-* your PostGIS database is on another server
+* Your PostGIS database is on another server (so that the extra load on the database from parallel queries can be handled well)

+## Problems it will not solve

+It will only parallelize queries on different layers.
+If your layer has multiple styles (like for drawing road casings) then the multiple queries issued for that same layer will not be parallelized.
+Therefore if you want to speed up this scenario you should instead try using `cache-features=true` which will trigger caching of data on the first pass to avoid issuing the same query twice.
+Just make sure you have enough RAM to store the query results (this is why `cache-features=true` is not the default).

 ## When not to use it

-* you use cache-features=false...
-If you want to reduce map rendering time, you should first consider not  querying the database twice, if you have enough RAM to store the query results
-* you have less than 3 PostGIS layers
+* You have less than 3 PostGIS layers - unlikely any benefit.
-* you have very heterogenous layers : for example, a huge road layers that takes 8 times longer to render than the other layers
+* You have very heterogenous layers : for example, a huge road layers that takes 8 times longer to render than the other layers.
+Issuing multiple queries in this case may just slow down the fetch for that single really slow layer and will not benefit your overall rendering times.

 ## How to use it

 ### Usage from Python

 Instantiate a datasource like: